ryantd42/NY-Legislative-Git/2023/S8446B-2023/bill.md

- Introduced  by  Sen. BRESLIN -- read twice and ordered printed, and when printed to be committed to the Committee  on  Elections  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+ Introduced  by  Sen. BRESLIN -- read twice and ordered printed, and when printed to be committed to the Committee  on  Elections  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to  said  committee  --  committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

- AN  ACT  to  amend  the election law, in relation to certain party nomi- nations for candidates for county office
+ AN ACT to amend the election law, in relation to county committee desig- nations of candidates for certain offices

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: